soIu/framework/README.md

 - Support some parallel programming paradigms consisting of Threads/Worker, Async-Await, Promises, [Promise.all](https://medium.freecodecamp.org/promise-all-in-javascript-with-example-6c8c5aea3e32), Coroutines (TODO), and Micro Services.

-- Support hardware interfacing and IoT on the Client (Desktop Browser, Phone) and Server, using technologies like WebBluetooth, WebUSB, <del>Cordova, Cordova/</del>Node.js General Purpose I/0, React Native Modules, WebAssembly and we planned to support Microcontrollers or SBCs too.
+- Support hardware interfacing and IoT on the Client (Desktop/Phone) and Server, using technologies like WebBluetooth, WebUSB, <del>Cordova, Cordova/</del>Node.js General Purpose I/0, React Native Modules, WebAssembly and we planned to support Microcontrollers or SBCs too.

 - Creating an ORM for PouchDB/CouchDB, with a fabulous sync feature (https://pouchdb.com/guides/replication.html), offline capabilities, revision management, and performance.